-The elements of record-keeping addressed in this guideline are general charting recommendations; initial patient record; components of a patient record; patient medical and dental histories; comprehensive and limited clinical examinations; treatment recommendations and informed consent; progress notes; correspondence, consultations, and ancillary documents; and confidential notes.
+The elements of record-keeping addressed in this guideline are general charting considerations; initial patient record; components of a patient record; patient medical and dental histories; comprehensive and limited clinical examinations; treatment planning and informed consent; progress notes; correspondence, consultations, and ancillary documents; and confidential notes.
 Additionally, appendices to this guideline illustrate items for consideration in the development of patient medical and dental histories and examination forms.
 These lists, developed by experts in pediatric dentistry and offered to facilitate excellence in practice, should be modified as needed by individual practitioners.
 These samples do not establish or evidence a standard of care.
 In issuing this information, the AAPD is not engaged in rendering legal or other professional advice.
 If such services are required, competent legal or other professional counsel should be sought.
-Excluded from this guideline are the specific requirements of Health Insurance Portability and Accountability Act, informed consent documentation, transfer of patient records, financial records, and the discharge of a patient.
-Federal and state laws regulate these areas of care; the practitioner is encouraged to consult local and state laws and individual legal counsel regarding these topics.